2023 Center Street Mural Project

 Planned Timeline

-November 2022: Apply for Community Small Grant- February/March: Community outreach
+November 2022: Apply for Community Small Grant- February-August: Community outreach

 Intersection Selection Process